allc/allc.github.io/about.md

 I write code in Python now, and I am learning Rust.
 I wrote code in Java before.

-I am on my way doing full stack web dev using Node.js Express framework, Prisma ORM with PostgreSQL and React.
 I used Django framework for web dev before.

-I have also touched Haskell, Assembly (x86-64, I don't remember much about ARM assembly), embedded programming for AVR microcontroller using C to make operating system components and applications.
+I have also touched Node.js Express framework, Prisma ORM with PostgreSQL, React, Haskell, Assembly (x86-64, I don't remember much about ARM assembly), embedded programming for AVR microcontroller using C to make operating system components and applications.

 ### Cyber Security and CTFs